tsetie/SkinEasy/README.md

 <img width="1417" alt="Screen Shot 2023-03-15 at 10 29 48 AM" src="https://user-images.githubusercontent.com/123126476/225362004-2a6a7b2e-ba42-4f0f-83f2-68e0c91534f3.png">

 **This is the products page which the user will be routed to once they take the quiz.
-This page gives useres reccomneded products based on their quiz selections.
+This page gives users reccomneded products based on their quiz selections.
 They can add products with the plus to the routine page, shown below.
 If a user clicks on the image they will be redirected to the website to be able to purchase that product. **

 <img width="1415" alt="Screen Shot 2023-03-15 at 10 30 21 AM" src="https://user-images.githubusercontent.com/123126476/225362284-c833d839-47ae-441f-a0f4-66817f3497bd.png">